 Communication (MA) – Thesis Option

-The Master of Arts degree in Communication is a broad-based degree program that integrates theoretical and research components of mass communication and strategic and rhetorical communication.
+The Master of Arts degree in Communication is a broad-based degree program that integrates theoretical and research components of mass communication and strategic communication.
 The program is designed to prepare recent graduates and experienced professionals for doctoral studies, professional advancement, and personal enrichment.

 The Department's graduate faculty combines applied knowledge with communication theory and works to engage students to think critically as they address communication practices and issues.
 Courses examine how communication creates, sustains, and changes personal lives, organizations, political and cultural institutions, and society.